-- 1. If the spring came off the air valve stem, snap it back on.
-The spring must be attached to the air valve stem or the gun will not work properly. - 2.
+- 1. If the spring comes off the air valve stem, snap it back on.
+The spring must be attached to the air valve stem or the spray gun will not work properly. - 2.
 Insert the air valve stem through the U-cup seal and through the stem bore. - 3.
-Push the air valve stem back and forth through the U-cup several times.
+Push the air valve stem back and forth through the U-cup several times with your fingers.
 Pull the spring and air valve stem back out of the bore.
-If the U-cup seal comes out with the valve stem, install it and seat it.
+If the U-cup seal comes out with the valve stem, install and seat it. - 4.
+Lubricate the air valve plug O-ring and insert it into the handle until it is snug.